 Module Management

-Modules are self-contained feature packages that you install directly into your repository.
-Module code becomes part of your codebase, giving you complete ownership and customization freedom.
+Modules are self-contained feature packages installed directly into your repository.
+The code becomes part of your codebase — you own it and can modify it freely.
 For the architectural details, see Module System Architecture.

 Creating Modules

-Use the saucebase:recipe command to scaffold a new module from a recipe template.
-It renames files, replaces placeholders, and registers the module in your Taskfile automatically.
+Use saucebase:recipe to scaffold a new module.
+It generates the full structure, renames files, replaces placeholders, and registers the module in your Taskfile.

 # Interactive — prompts for name and recipe